Selected Past Special Exhibits at our Front Street location

 Many examples of unique, colorful and hand-drawn maps enabled the visitor to travel back to the past, record this moment and predict the future.
 Maps not only reaffirm what we know, but free us from our limits.

+Image from our 2005 Into the Woods exhibit.
 The Living Tree was created to teach children about the importance of trees in the ecosystem.